r-owen/dtx_to_wif_converter/docs/index.md

 ## License

-This software is licensed under the MIT license; see license.txt for details.
+This software is licensed under the MIT license.
+See [license.txt](https://github.com/r-owen/dtx_to_wif/blob/main/license.txt) for details.